algorand/pyteal/docs/abi.rst

 TODO: explain type size limitations

+.. _Reference Types:

 Reference Types
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Some AVM operations require specific values to be placed in the "foreign arrays" of the app call transaction.
-Reference types allow methods to describe these requirements.
+Many applications require the caller to provide "foreign array" values when calling the app.
+These are the blockchain entities (such as accounts, assets, or other applications) that the application will interact with when executing this call.
+In the ABI, we have "Reference Types" to describe these requirements.

-Reference types are only valid in the arguments of a method.
-They may not appear in a method's return value in any form.
+Reference Types are only valid in the arguments of a method.
+They may not appear in a method's return value.

 Definitions
 """"""""""""""""""""""""""""""""""""""""""

-PyTeal supports the following reference types:
+PyTeal supports the following Reference Types:

 ====================== ====================== ================ =======================================================================================================================================================
 PyTeal Type            ARC-4 Type             Dynamic / Static Description
 ====================== ====================== ================ =======================================================================================================================================================
-:any:`abi.Account`     :code:`account`        Static           Represents an additional account that the current transaction can access, stored in the :any:`Txn.accounts <TxnObject.accounts>` array
+:any:`abi.Account`     :code:`account`        Static           Represents an account that the current transaction can access, stored in the :any:`Txn.accounts <TxnObject.accounts>` array
-:any:`abi.Asset`       :code:`asset`          Static           Represents an additional asset that the current transaction can access, stored in the :any:`Txn.assets <TxnObject.assets>` array
+:any:`abi.Asset`       :code:`asset`          Static           Represents an asset that the current transaction can access, stored in the :any:`Txn.assets <TxnObject.assets>` array
-:any:`abi.Application` :code:`application`    Static           Represents an additional application that the current transaction can access, stored in the :any:`Txn.applications <TxnObject.applications>` array
+:any:`abi.Application` :code:`application`    Static           Represents an application that the current transaction can access, stored in the :any:`Txn.applications <TxnObject.applications>` array
 ====================== ====================== ================ =======================================================================================================================================================

 These types all inherit from the abstract class :any:`abi.ReferenceType`.